 Practica, internships, and other forms of individual study are available to all students who are both interested and qualified.
 Students are encouraged to submit their research projects to regional and national competitions.
 For example, students interested in contemporary history compete for Marshall undergraduate scholarships sponsored by the George C. Marshall Library in Lexington.
 Winning students engage in original research using the primary collections at the Marshall Library and their final papers are deposited permanently at the Marshall Archives.
 Contact Dr. Steven W. Guerrier at 540-568-6523 or email@example.com for more information on Marshall Scholarships.

 Others regularly participate in programs sponsored by Phi Alpha Theta, Madison Historians, and The National Conference on Undergraduate Research (NCUR).
 Students should contact faculty coordinators in their areas of interest to gain further information.
 History students have gained practical experience in a wide variety of settings ranging from museums, archives, preservation organizations to publishing and historical research firms.
-Come to Career and Academic Planning, located in Wilson 301, to learn more about identifying internships relating to history.
-Students should also consult the information on History Department Internships, and contact Dr. Kevin Borg, Internship Coordinator at 540-568-5761 or email@example.com.
+Students should also consult the information on History Department Internships, and contact Dr. Kevin Borg, Internship Coordinator at 540-568-5761 or firstname.lastname@example.org.

 What are JMU graduates doing with this major?